 However, the financial implications of winning the Championship Playoff, rather than the game itself, are what makes this the richest game in world football.

-That is because there is no financial reward for the winning team as a direct result of winning the game.
-In fact, they may well lose money as tradition dictates that the losing team keeps the gate receipts from the game.
+That is because the winning team does not receive a financial reward as a direct result of winning the game.
+In fact, they may well lose money, as tradition dictates that the losing team keeps the gate receipts from the game.

-But it is what winning this game offers the victors that makes this the richest game in the football world, and it is all to do with the big money available by reaching the Premier League.
+But what makes this game the richest in the football world is what winning offers the victors, and it has everything to do with the big money available by reaching the Premier League.

 The playoff winners will immediately benefit from the following by becoming a new member of the Premier League: –

-The fixed Equal Share payment alone is currently £79m.
-Then when the minimum possible amount a club can earn from the other streams are combined it means that the minimum a team can earn from playing one season in the Premier League is around £92 million.
+The fixed Equal Share payment alone is currently £95m.
+This covers domestic TV agreements and international TV agreements.
+When the minimum possible amount a club can earn from both income streams is combined, it means that the minimum a team can earn from playing one season in the Premier League is around £109 million.

-And even if they are relegated, they are eligible for parachute payments for the following three-seasons which amount to tens of millions of pounds extra for that team.
+Even if they are relegated, they are eligible for parachute payments for the following three seasons, which amount to tens of millions of pounds extra for that team.

-Hence the Championship playoff is known as the richest game in football.
+Hence, the Championship playoff is rightfully known as the richest game in football.

-The Championship Playoff Final is the finale to the season and few games have as much drama and excitement as the richest game in football.
+The Championship Playoff Final is the season's finale, and few games have as much drama and excitement as the richest game in football!

 All contents are ©